csesmita/blackbird/simulation/README.md

-Blackbird simulator
+Murmuration simulator
 ====================

-Initial commits to develop Blackbird scheduler.
+Initial commits to develop Murmuration scheduler.
 This is a decentralized scheduler.
 Work in progress.